Top Budgeting Tips for Single Parents

 Expensive problems you can’t plan for often come up, like a car or home repair, taking a child to urgent care, or a sudden loss of income.
 Without a cushion, small money problems can quickly balloon into big ones if you are forced to run up high interest credit card debt to deal with them.

 As you start building savings as part of your monthly single parent budget, it can be wise to prioritize emergency savings.
-Experts often recommend having at least three- to six-months worth of living expenses stashed away in a separate savings account where you won’t be tempted to spend it.
+Financial professionals often recommend having at least three- to six-months worth of living expenses stashed away in a separate savings account where you won’t be tempted to spend it.
 That way it’s there when you need it.

 5. Paying Off Your Credit Cards

 A debt elimination plan can make a significant change in your monthly cash flow.
-When creating a budget for a single mom (or dad), it can be a good idea to leave room for credit card payments that are higher than the minimum.
+When creating a budget for a single mom or dad, it can be a good idea to leave room for credit card payments that are higher than the minimum.

 You may want to start with the debt that has the highest interest first since borrowing from those creditors is costing you the most money.
 However, if you’re likely to get discouraged because it’s taking a long time to pay off that debt, you can start with the lowest balance debt.
 Getting some small debts paid off may motivate you to keep going.